ibmresilient/resilient-community-apps/fn_pipl/README.md

 # Resilient Integration with Pipl
-This package contains one function that enriches your leads (name, email address, phone number, or social media username) with Pipl and gets their personal, professional, demographic, and contact information.
+This package contains a function that enriches your leads (name, email address, phone number, or social media username) with Pipl and gets their personal, professional, demographic, and contact information.
-The response from Pipl is saved in Pipl possible person datatable.
+The response from Pipl is saved in Pipl person datatable.
 The package also contains a script for creating an artifact from a selected row in the datatable.

 To query Pipl Data API user needs to provide API key from [Pipl](https://pipl.com/api/).